dspeterson/dory/doc/detailed_config.md

         <!-- This value should be exactly the same as the message.max.bytes
              value in the Kafka broker configuration.
-A larger value will cause Kafka to send MessageSizeTooLarge error ACKs to Bruce for large compressed message sets, which will cause Bruce to discard them.
+A larger value will cause Kafka to send MessageSizeTooLarge error ACKs to Dory for large compressed message sets, which will cause Dory to discard them.
 A smaller value will not cause data loss, but will unnecessarily restrict the size of a compressed message set.
 As above, you can supply a value such as "1024k".
 Specifying